j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.VerifiedReceipt.md

 It might be present when the server had to fallback to a backup validation solution (like a cached response or using local validation only).
 This happens generally when communication with the platform's receipt validation service isn't possible (because it's down, there's a network issue, ...)

-Threat the content of this receipt accordingly.
+When a warning is present, you should threat the content of this receipt accordingly.

 ## Accessors